 Another challenge you might encounter with books is that your pricing is limited compared to other information products.
 Books are mostly text and images, so they are often sold in a double-digit dollar price range.
 Sometimes, lower.
 Since courses are media-rich, they can charge anywhere from a few hundred dollars to a few thousand.

 If you want to raise the value of your books, you need to provide additional materials and resources.
-In the example above, “The UI Audit” actually comes in three different packages: $49 for the book, a $99 package that includes worksheets and audio interviews of other experts, and a $299 package includes all of the above, including a one-hour strategy call with Portman.
+In the example above, “The UI Audit” actually comes in two different packages: $43 for a basic package with just the book, and a $49 package that includes worksheets and audio interviews of other experts.
 Come up with your own relevant add-ons to increase both the value and price of your books.

 If you make your own website to sell your books with, then you can offer this tiered package offers.
 If you build your website with WordPress then look to one of these top author themes that include WooCommerce support.